 Both John and Daniel served in the Continental Army along with Enoch Jr and Daniel Danforth.
 All four men were at the 1778 Battle of Cherry Valley, NY.

 Family tradition correctly states that John was wounded at Cherry Valley and received a lifelong pension.
 The 1840 Census of Revolutionary War or Military Pensioners showed only the McManus brothers still living in Brunswick.
 Daniel was either on his own or in Daniel Jr’s home, and John was with daughter Catharine and son-in-law Capt.
 Henry Merryman.
-Elizabeth McManus survived her husband John by a year, and continued to receive his pension after his death at age 84.
+Elizabeth McManus continued to receive her husband’s pension after his death at age 84.

 The Danforth and McManus graves at Cook Farm, McManus Yard, and Riverside Cemetery are physical reminders that 250 years ago five English colonists from Brunswick, Maine, traveled down Rocky Hill to fight for control of their own destinies and came back home as Americans.

 Next Blog: McManus Women and Their Merry Men